Did you know?

-Sani Pass is a name synonymous with adventure; both because of its remote locale and due to the white-knuckle rides it takes to get to the top.
-Peaking at 2 873m above sea level, the pass is also aptly referred to as the roof of Africa.
+Sani Pass is synonymous with adventure because of its remote locale and the white-knuckle rides it takes to get to the top.

-The pass is a popular mountain biking destination and hosts the annual Sani Pass Transfrontier Mountain Bike Epic in December.
-Providing two routes, of 42km and 26km respectively, the race sees biking enthusiasts charging up and back down the pass in the pursuit of glory.
+Sani Pass is a popular mountain biking destination which plays host to the annual Sani Pass Transfrontier Mountain Bike Epic in December.
+Providing two routes – 42km and 26km – the race sees biking enthusiasts charging up and back down the pass in pursuit of glory.

 Quad biking is another awesome, if slightly less demanding, way to enjoy the pass.
-Guided day and overnight trails up the pass and into Lesotho are available, with most offering lunch and refreshments at Sani Top Chalet, home of the highest pub in Africa.
+Guided day and overnight trails up the pass and into the Mountain Kingdom of Lesotho are available, with most offering lunch and refreshments at the Sani Top Chalet, home of the highest pub in Africa.